ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ### Block

-A block before getting accepted (or rejected) and being committed to the database, goes through a proposal by a node, verification, and consensus.
+Before getting accepted (or rejected) and being committed to the database, a block goes through a proposal by a node, verification, and consensus.
 Once it's persisted on the chain's state it becomes a **stateful** block.
 Until then it's a **stateless** block.
-After acceptance, its stateless version is put into the cache, and the stateful version is put into the database.
+After acceptance its stateless version is put into the cache and the stateful version is put into the database.

-[Stateful block](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L26) has only required fields in its structure like parentID, timestamp, height, transactions, etc. since it will be stored on the database.
+A [Stateful Block](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L26) has only required fields in its structure like `parentID`, `timestamp`, `height`, `transactions`, etc. since it will be stored on the database.

 ```go
 type StatefulBlock struct {